aasim-akhtar/hacktricks/linux-hardening/privilege-escalation/README.md

 ### OS info

-Let's starting gaining some knowledge of the OS running
+Let's start gaining some knowledge of the OS running

 ```bash
 (cat /proc/version || uname -a ) 2>/dev/null